Constellation-Labs/documentation-hub/validate/setup-guides/aws/apply-ssh-ec2.md

 :::

 ![](/img/validator_nodes/node-aws-ec2-3.png)
-Once you have your SSH Key Pair created and uploaded to AWS; you can continue to the next section to launch your future Node EC2 instance via the AWS Web Console.
+Once you have your SSH Key Pair created and uploaded to AWS; you can continue to the next section to launch your future node EC2 instance via the AWS Web Console.

 ### Select Key Pairs